Health Study Options

 - See an example of a health study summary from North Carolina on BREDL’s web site.

 Has there been testing for contamination, and did they find particular contaminants?
 Even without testing, maybe you know what kinds of chemicals were used on a particular site?
 Go to Public Data and find the CDC’s ToxFAQs.
 The CDC keeps information about each contaminant, and what kind of health problems each could cause.
-If the contamination that is known to be toxic, you don’t have to prove that it is causing health problems.
+If the contamination is known to be toxic, you don’t have to prove that it is causing health problems.
 Follow these links to learn more about air or soil and water quality testing.

 Look up health data for your area on SfA’s Public Data page in the CDC WONDER database.
 Look especially for health problems associated with the kind of contamination you think is present.
 If you’re particularly concerned about cancer, see Guide to State Cancer Profiles.

 A caution about using existing health data: Most government data is kept by county.
 If the contamination only affects a small number of people in a county with a large population, the government data won’t help you much.
 If the contamination affects most people in the county, though, it could be helpful.

 Contact local hospitals and clinics to find out if there have been any changes in health problems over the period of time in question.
 Compare those data to hospital data from another area with no contamination.
 Hospitals may not want to give you information due to privacy issues.
 If that happens, contact public health researchers at a nearby college or university.
 Hospitals regularly provide data for academic research.